baranskas/Kursinis-Darbas/README.md

 - Faker (For fake name generation) `pip install faker`

 ### Idea
 Thrilling restaurant management game where you'll immerse yourself in the fast-paced world of culinary chaos!
 In this web-based adventure developed in Python, you'll step into the shoes of a restaurant manager, tasked with handling orders and delivering delectable dishes to eager customers within strict time limits.

+ ### How to play?
+ For now, you can clone the repository, install the necessary dependencies and run `python main.py`.
+It will launch a local server at 127.0.0.1:5050.
+Later in the development, the game will be publicly hosted.

 ### To do
 - [X] Loading & saving different restaurants for extended playability.